mr-islam/qawl/README.md

 	IN PROG: animation to fade away/flip/slideRight, then block:none change src of image left/right
 			block:display again to show image <--- how would an animation fit here?

+zoom options
+	simply changes max-width of the images in grid, this allows for keeping the aspect ratio nicely